 Aligning Commissions with Company Goals

-Aligning commissions with company goals is vital for sustaining a successful fintech sales strategy.
-This alignment ensures sales performance boosts company profitability while providing competitive payouts to sales reps.
-A balanced approach will attract top talent while maintaining financial prudence.
+Aligning commissions with company goals is key for a successful fintech sales strategy.
+This approach boosts profitability and offers competitive payouts to sales representatives.
+A balanced approach attracts top talent while ensuring financial prudence.

 The Role of Base Salary in Total Compensation